RPG Playground User Manual

 Artist

 You draw your own tiles, characters and objects, even with animations. and can import them as a resource into your game.
-Or you compose your own music and use that for the game Edit with external tools, import into RPG Playground library.
+Or you compose your own music and use that for the game.
+Edit with external tools, import into RPG Playground library.